 Instant Payments En Route to the “New Normal”

 To meet the needs of bank customers who have to make funds immediately available to recipients, many banks offer instant payments, but only some of them extend the scope to include incoming payments too.
-But although instant payment transactions typically incur higher fees than standard transfers, things look set to change.
-On October 26, 2022, the European Commission unveiled a draft regulation to modify the Single Euro Payments Area (SEPA).

 Questions like these are quite likely to come up along the way:

-- How should the payment and compliance systems change to ensure 24/7 year-round availability?
+• How should the payment and compliance systems change to ensure 24/7 year-round availability?

-- How can false positives be reduced?
+• How must customer screening change, and how can false positives be reduced?

-- What are the best interfaces for addressing peripheral systems?
+• What are the best interfaces for addressing peripheral systems?

-- How will requirements engineering be handled,
+• How will requirements engineering be handled,

-in-house or with a service provider? - What is the core business?
+• What is the core business?
 Are there opportunities to complement the business model?

-- What do customers expect?
+• What do customers expect?

-- What is the risk of customer satisfaction deteriorating?
+• What is the risk of customer satisfaction deteriorating?

-- Beyond instant payments, can any other services be improved?
+• Beyond instant payments, can any other services be improved?

 The Goal: Opening up Availability of Euro Instant Payments EU-wide